·3 min read

 The last section is concrete examples.
 "When an improvement has been fully depreciated, show 0 kr remaining value and grey out the row."
 That sentence does more work than "handle edge cases appropriately" ever could.

+But the direction is clear.
 The effort moved upstream.
-I spend more time writing specs than I ever spent writing code, and the output is better because the spec forces me to resolve ambiguity before implementation starts.
+I spend more time writing specs than I ever spent writing code, and the output is better for it.

 This is what Wayform does.
 It turns rough ideas into detailed specs because the spec is where the real product decisions happen.
 Everything after is execution.